-The one-piece takeaway gets its name because it focuses on one main part of the swing.
+The one-piece methods gets its name because it focuses on one main part of the swing.
 In this case, the front shoulder.

 Everything else stays as silent as possible.
-With the one-piece takeaway you simply concentrate on bringing your lead shoulder under your chin.
+With the one-piece, you simply concentrate on bringing your lead shoulder under your chin.
 This movement will shift your arms and club backwards with very little movement in your arms, wrist, or hands.

-The advantage of this type of takeaway is that you minimize the amount of unnecessary movement in your takeaway.
-This allows the club to stay on the right path longer, thus getting you into the correct position at the top of the backswing.
+The advantage of this type of this move is that you minimize the amount of unnecessary movement in your takeaway.
+This allows the club to stay on the right path longer, thus, getting you into the correct spot at the top of the backswing.

-You’ll also notice that your head ought to stay really still because all you’re doing is moving your front shoulder under your chin.
-Keeping your head, and sternum, still will make it easier to make solid impact because you haven’t swayed back or dipped down in the backswing.
+You will also notice that your head stays really still because all you’re doing is moving your front shoulder under your chin.
+Keeping your head and sternum still will make it easier to get solid impact because you haven’t swayed back or dipped down on the way back.

 Right Arm Takeaway

-With the back-arm takeaway, all you’re doing is pulling your back arm (right arm for a right-handed player) backwards.
-You can imagine that there is a person standing next to you and you’re either handing them the golf club with your back arm or shaking their hand.
-This keeps the club on the right path throughout the takeaway.
+To help you better understand, you can imagine that there is a person standing next to you and you’re either handing them the golf club with your back arm or shaking their hand.
+This move should keep the club on the right path on the way back.

-In this takeaway, you’ll notice that your arm, not only moves backwards, but it also rotates slightly so that your back-hand opens up, so that the palm is facing out.
+In this method, you will notice that your arm, not only moves backwards, but it also rotates slightly so that your back-hand opens up, so that the palm is facing out.

 How do I start the takeaway?

 The goal is to move around your big muscles to create speed and power.
 Smaller muscles are used later in the backswing, but to start, keep those small muscles silent.

 Next, imagine a line being drawn between the target and your ball, extending indefinitely in both directions.
-You want to keep your club head hovering over that line as long as possible.
-Keeping your wrists silent will help you do this.
+You want to keep your clubhead hovering over that line as long as possible.
+The goal is to keep your wrists silent as it will help you keep everything connected.

-Eventually you’ll have to bring it inside the line, but try to delay that as long as possible.
+Eventually, you will have to bring it inside the line, but try to delay this move as long as possible.
 This will ensure you have a proper golf takeaway path.

 Checkpoints for a Correct Takeaway

-Like I mentioned earlier, be sure that you don’t let it drop down or shift backwards during your takeaway.
-Have a friend take a video of you from the face-on position.
-Your head ought to look the same at address and at the end of your takeaway.
+Have a friend take a video of you from the face-on angle to monitor your head movement.
+Your head should look the same at address and by the time your grip is belt high.

-Next, you want to make sure that your club head covers your hands.
-Meaning, if someone stood behind you, your club head would travel directly over your hands at belt high.
+The next checkpoint that you want to evaluate is to make sure that your clubhead covers your hands.
+Meaning, if someone was to stand directly behind you, your clubhead would travel directly over your hands at belt high.

-A good way to check this to set up a camera behind you in a down-the-line position and take a video of your swing.
-Pause the video when your hands get to belt height.
-If your club head travels directly over your hands, you’re in the correct position.
-Trouble happens when the club head gets too far outside or inside your hands.
+A good way to check this to set up a camera behind you in a down-the-line angle and record a video.
+If your clubhead travels directly over them then you’re in the correct position.
+Trouble happens when the clubhead gets too far outside or inside your hands.

 Finally, let’s focus on the palm of your dominant hand (right hand for a right-handed player).
-In that same video that we mentioned above where you shot a down-the-line view and paused it when your hands got to belt-height, look at your dominant hand.
+In that same video that we mentioned above, where you shot a down-the-line view, look at your dominant hand.

-There are a couple common mistakes that I often see in the takeaway.
+There are a couple common mistakes that I often see in the first move back.
 Both of them relate to not using the correct wrist action.

-A takeaway where the wrists are engaged too early on can lead to a couple different things that will mess up your sequence.
+On the first move back, if your wrists are engaged too early, it can lead to a couple different things that will mess up your sequence.
 First off, it could result in a path that comes too far inside the ball, which would result in a draw or a hook.
 Or, it could also result in a backswing that goes too far at the top and throws the whole swing off balance.
 Finally, another thing it could do is lead to a flippy, overly active wrist which hurts you at impact.

-Next, a lot of golfers will over or under-rotate their hands in the takeaway.
+Next, a lot of golfers will over or under-rotate their hands on the way back.
 As I said above in the “Dominant Palm” section, you want the toe of the club pointing towards the sky at belt high.

 Over or under-rotation usually means that the toe either faces behind you or out in front of you.
 Both of those positions will hurt your shot direction.

 You’ll find that you’ll either hit the ball left or right of your target, depending on rotation speed and your dominant hand.
 You may even see that your shots miss both directions because you can never figure out how quick to rotate your hands.